 The program is housed in the Department of Counseling and Human Services (DCHS).
-The DCHS encompasses master-level study in the School Counseling program, the Clinical Mental Health Counseling (CMHC), Human Services (HS), and the Counseling and Psychotherapy (MCPt) programs.
-CMHC students are likely to take classes with students in the School counseling program.
+The DCHS encompasses master-level study in the School Counseling program (K-12 & College), the Clinical Mental Health Counseling (CMHC), Human Services (HS), and the Counseling and Psychotherapy (MCPt - based in China) programs.
+CMHC students are likely to take classes with students in the School Counseling program.
+This approach affords a multidisciplinary lens that will inform future practice in keeping with current service delivery trends in the field.
 The DCHS is one of three departments in the School of Education.
 The other two are the Department of Leadership and Higher Education and the Department of Teaching and Learning.